JOSHUAJEBARAJ/terraform-learning/book/src/task4.md

 ## Task-4

 - [ ] Create the Custom VPC  using Terraform
-- [ ] Add the firewall rules to allow traffic at  `port-80` at the above created VPC
+- [ ] Add the firewall rules to allow traffic at  `port-80` at the above-created VPC
 - [ ] Create the compute instance in the [Google-cloud](https://cloud.google.com/compute)  at inside the created VPC
 - [ ]  Install the [Nginx](https://www.nginx.com/) on the created instance